Luftare/shadow/README.md

 - two guns can be equipped and selected from
 - damage is modified by equipped gun
 - new game is initted if second player connects
+- refactor: remove duplicate argument passes with world since world now belongs to state at client